krishnasism/fastapi-celery-playground/README.md

 - Do a GET request to `http://localhost:8000/api/v1/process/` to trigger the example task.
 - Navigate to `http://localhost:5556/` to view the Flower Dashboard.

-#### Note: In case of Kuberenetes you will get a different port, but it will work the same
+#### Note: In the case of Kubernetes you will get a different port, but it will work the same
 ## Local Development
 To install the dependencies locally, use poetry
 ```bash